 Before dropping a course, Undergraduate and Postbac Premed students should consult with their GS academic advisors.
 Dropping courses not only affects a student's academic progress, but may also have consequences for financial aid, housing eligibility, visa status, or health insurance.
 There is no refund of tuition for individual courses dropped after the last day of the change of program period.

-Note for Postbac Premed students: dropping a course could compromise eligibility for committee support for the imminent application cycle.
+Note for Postbac Premed and undergraduate premed students: dropping a course could compromise eligibility for committee support for the imminent application cycle.

 A student has three opportunities within a semester to officially drop a course, but different consequences apply at each stage.
 In no case may a student drop a course later than the Monday before the last day of classes for the semester, unless withdrawing from an entire program.
 Students should consult the GS Academic Calendar for the exact dates of each deadline.
 Students are responsible for following the appropriate add/drop process by the relevant deadline.
 Registration Adjustment forms, if needed, are available in the Office of the Dean of Students and online.